BrianPerel/company-employee-manager/README.md

 the following cmd (if not installed use 'pip install pyinstaller') pyinstaller --noconsole --onefile GUI.py --icon=res/icon.ico --name App

-or alternatively you can run the .bat file, but run it from the windows explorer location of this project
+or alternatively you can delete the build and dist folders + run the .bat file, but run it from the windows explorer location of this project

 [Check it out here](https://brianperel.github.io/project2.html)